Construction Union Wage Rate Index (as of November 2022)

 This survey is a census with a longitudinal design.

-While there exist many constructions trade categories, only 16 trades are actually tracked over time.
-These 16 trade groups are chosen on the basis of their high importance to the construction industry.
-For each trade group, a census is taken, as one trade group in a province is represented by one union.
+While there exists many construction trade categories, only 17 trades are tracked over time.
+These 17 trades are chosen based on their level of importance to the construction industry.
+A census is taken for each trade, as one trade in a province is usually represented by one union.

 The CUWRI adopts a multistage approach when choosing the sample unit.
 Within each CMA, a collective agreement for each specific trade is selected.
-Within this collective agreement, the construction sector is then chosen (industrial, commercial or institutional).
-For the chosen sector, the type of worker is then selected, usually the journeyman which is the fully trained tradesperson.
-The basic wage rates and the supplements are then collected at the tradesperson level.
+Within this collective agreement, the industrial sector is chosen, followed by the type of worker.
+This is usually the journeyman, which is the fully trained (e.g., non-apprentice) tradesperson.
+The basic wage rates and the supplements are then collected for the journeyman.

 There is no questionnaire for the Construction Union Wage Rate Index.
 The data are obtained from the wage rates and supplements information contained in the collective agreements that have been signed and are in place in the various jurisdictions.

-Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that we find ourselves on the websites of various construction or labour relations associations of each province.
+Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that are found on the websites of various construction or labour relations associations of each province.